-1 - The Volume on the phone itself.
-So when you are on a phone call adjust the volume - this shouldn't really be above half way.
+- The Volume on the phone itself.
+So when you are on a phone call adjust the volume this shouldn't really be above half way.

-If you adjust the volume when not on a call for most phones this just adjusts the ring volume of the phone not the speaking/listening volume.

-2 - The Mic volume on the back of the headset base - It is a good idea to adjust this when on a test call to someone as they will be able to advise if you have turned it down to far and they can no longer hear you.
-You will also be able to hear the echo increase/decrease as you adjust.

-3 - The volume on the headset itself (the bit on your head) again, you will need to adjust this while on a phone call.
-This will adjust incoming volume only - ie what YOU hear.
+If you adjust the volume when not on a call for most phones this just adjusts the ring volume of the phone not the speaking/listening volume. - The Mic volume on the back of the headset base (number 6 in above diagram) It is a good idea to adjust this when on a test call to someone as they will be able to advise if you have turned it down to far and they can no longer hear you.
+You will also be able to hear the echo increase/decrease as you adjust. - The volume on the headset itself (the bit on your head number 7 in the below diagram) again, you will need to adjust this while on a phone call.
+This will adjust incoming volume only ie what YOU hear.

 Depending on which side you are wearing the headset on the volume up/down may be reversed for you. it wearing on the Right ear volume up will be on top.
 If wearing on left ear Volume up will be on the bottom.